 On 22 February 1861, Gausler’s men were assigned with the Allen Rifles to guard Jones House in Harrisburg while President Lincoln addressed the 5,000 soldiers who had assembled to hear him speak.
 A Republican politically, Gausler was a supporter of Lincoln’s.

-Although forced by a sudden flood to close his lumber business in 1862, Gausler had become so respected for his military leadership skills that he was next appointed in mid-April 1861 to serve as Captain of a newly formed military unit, Company I, 1st Regiment, Pennsylvania Infantry.
+Although he would ultimately be forced by a sudden flood to close his lumber business, Gausler had become so respected for his military leadership skills that he was next appointed in mid-April 1861 to serve as Captain of a newly formed military unit, Company I, 1st Regiment, Pennsylvania Infantry.

 Company I, 1st Regiment, Pennsylvania Infantry (Three Months’ Service)